zulip/zulip/docs/git/cheat-sheet.md

 - add
     - `git add foo.py`: add `foo.py` to the staging area
     - `git add foo.py bar.py`: add `foo.py` AND `bar.py` to the staging area
+    - `git add -u`: Adds all tracked files to the staging area.
 - checkout
     - `git checkout -b new-branch-name`: create branch `new-branch-name` and switch/checkout to that new branch
     - `git checkout master`: switch to your `master` branch
     - `git checkout old-branch-name`: switch to an existing branch `old-branch-name`
 - commit
+    - `git commit -m "commit message"`: It is recommended to type a multiline commit message, however.
+    - `git commit`: Opens your default text editor to write a commit message.
     - `git commit --amend`: changing the last commit message.
 Read more [here][fix-commit]
 - config
     - `git config --global core.editor nano`: set core editor to `nano` (you can set this to `vim` or others)